Skip to main content

 Production mode

-To install in production mode (i.e. without devDependencies or optionalDependencies):
+To install in production mode (without devDependencies):

 terminal